 Engagement in public policy

-We strive to make a meaningful and positive contribution to the countries and communities in which we operate through our engagement with government.
-Through policy advocacy, support of the political process, collaborations with business coalitions and contributions to the tax base, we aim to support public policy that is in the interests of our business, customers, associates and other stakeholders.
+Through policy advocacy, support of the political process and collaborations with business coalitions, we aim to support public policy that is in the interests of our business, customers, associates and other stakeholders.

 Relevance to our business & society

 Good public policy is good for business: it promotes a stable and predictable business environment and supports public goods that allow businesses and their stakeholders to thrive, including a cohesive society, a growing economy, a healthy environment, fair competition and infrastructure.
 Public policy can also catalyze positive action on issues that are important to business and society, including climate change and economic opportunity.